$O(d,d)$ symmetric gravity and finite coupling holography: Discussion

 Note that, based on the examples mentioned in the introduction \cite{Codina:2023nwz,Ying:2021xse,Ying:2022xaj,Wu:2024eci}, it could have been expected that $O(d,d)$ symmetry would be compatible with singularity resolution in our setups as well.
 The space of solutions studied here was however much more constrained, due to the consistency conditions that were imposed at zero temperature and zero coupling (respectively referred to as AdS constraints and free limit in the main text).
 These constraints make our systems interestingly more tractable, but in the end do not leave room for singularity resolution.
 The full solution space of $O(d,d)$ invariant actions is still largely unknown and under exploration; see for example \cite{Moitra:2025fhx} for a recent study in this direction.

-Another class of higher-derivative theories of gravity that has received much attention recently are the so-called generalized quasi-topological gravities (GQTG) \cite{Bueno:2021krl,Bueno:2025jgc,Aguayo:2025xfi}, in which several regular black hole solutions have been computed.
-GQTG's are higher curvature theories of gravity whose equations of motion are of second order for maximally symmetric backgrounds,\footnote{The equations of motion can be higher order if covariant derivatives of the Riemann tensor are allowed in the series of higher curvature terms.} which admit generalizations of the Schwarzschild solution that are characterized solely by the blackening function $f$.
-They have been argued to cover many higher curvature theories of gravity after appropriate field redefinitions \cite{Bueno:2019ltp}; in particular the bosonic sector of Type IIB string theory effective action in AdS$_5$ at cubic order in $\alpha'$.
-Our solutions are of a different nature, in the sense that they are characterized by two independent functions ($f$ and $A$), implying that HZ-like theories do not a priori belong to the GQTG class.
-From the arguments of \cite{Bueno:2019ltp}, this should imply that $O(d,d)$-invariant actions generically arise (upon dimensional reduction) from a series that includes covariant derivatives of the Riemann tensor.
-Note that, in spite of this, HZ theories still have second order equations of motion.
+Another class of higher-derivative theories of gravity that has received much attention recently are the so-called generalized quasi-topological gravities (GQTG) \cite{Bueno:2019ltp,Bueno:2019ycr}, in which several regular black hole solutions have been computed \cite{Bueno:2021krl,Bueno:2024dgm,Bueno:2025jgc,Aguayo:2025xfi}.
+GQTG's are higher curvature theories of gravity whose equations of motion are of second order for maximally symmetric backgrounds\footnote{The equations of motion can be higher order if covariant derivatives of the Riemann tensor are allowed in the series of higher curvature terms.}, which admit generalizations of the Schwarzschild solution that are characterized solely by the blackening function $f$.
+They have been argued to cover many higher curvature theories of gravity after appropriate field redefinitions \cite{Bueno:2019ltp,Bueno:2019ycr}; in particular the bosonic sector of Type IIB string theory effective action in AdS$_5$ at cubic order in $\alpha'$.
+It would be interesting to find the covariant field redefinitions that puts genus-0 string theory in the GQTG form for higher orders in $\alpha'$ as well.
+It is however difficult in the HZ approach, since $O(d,d)$ symmetry is a property of the 1-dimensional reduced action, which does not put strong constraints on the covariant general form of the action.

 In the presence of matter fields, the near-singularity Kasner behavior is known to exhibit some non-trivial dynamics, characterized by a sequence of Kasner epochs with constant exponents, connected by abrupt transitions \cite{Hartnoll:2020fhc,Cai:2020wrp,VandeMoortel:2021gsp,Li:2023tfa,DeClerck:2023fax}.
 This behavior has a chaotic nature \cite{DeClerck:2023fax}, which is of a similar type that was analyzed by Belinskii, Khalatnikov and Lifshitz (BKL) \cite{Belinsky:1970ew} in the context of cosmology.
 Since we have observed Kasner behavior in the interior of our solutions, it is an interesting question whether BKL dynamics still arise in presence of appropriate matter fields.
 In particular the fields introduced in \cite{Hartnoll:2020fhc,Cai:2020wrp,VandeMoortel:2021gsp,Li:2023tfa,DeClerck:2023fax} can be coupled to the HZ action consistently, since they also depend on the holographic coordinate $r$ only.